BARCUD MOTOR CLUB

 Competitors who fail to stop when requested by a DSO will be excluded.
 The presence of a “DSO” board will indicate the presence of such an official in that area.

 Service, and any other form of outside assistance, will NOT be permitted during the event.
 This also applies to the halfway halt.
-Competitors may, however, work unaided, and may borrow tools or equipment from fellow competitors or the proprietor of the halfway halt only.
+Competitors may, however, work unaided, and may borrow tools or equipment from fellow competitors only.
 The penalty for infringing this regulation is EXCLUSION.